gwexploratoryaudits/brla_explore/B2Audits/README.md

 ### Multiple Audits

   For much of our code, we have wrappers to compute multiple outputs for different values of margin, risk limit and election size (each input as a row vector).
-Because arrays for *n* and (hence *kmin*) are not of the same size (the smallest sample size for a decision may not be the same even if some other parameters are), the wrapper code will output many arrays of different sizes in the form of a structured list of these arrays, shaped by the row vectors input representing margin, risk limit and election size.
+Because arrays for `n` and (hence `kmin`) are not of the same size (the smallest sample size for a decision may not be the same even if some other parameters are), the wrapper code will output many arrays of different sizes in the form of a structured list of these arrays, shaped by the row vectors input representing margin, risk limit and election size.
 The wrapper code to compute multiple outputs has suffix "Many".
-We used it to verify the statistical properties of our implemented audits (for example, for the tables in Tables/BRAVO Table I.pdf and Tables/BRAVO Table II.pdf
+We used it to verify the statistical properties of our implemented audits, such as, for example, [statistical properties of *BRAVO*](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits/Tables/Bravo_Verification_Table.pdf).

   For multiple audits, for example, try:

   `margins = [0.4, 0.3, 0.2, 0.16, 0.1];`